 Skyscraper sunflower basics

-Skyscraper Sunflowers are annual flowering plants that are also known as giant sunflowers.
+Skyscraper sunflowers are annual flowering plants that are also known as giant sunflowers.
 These tall plants can reach up to 12 feet in height and produce large yellow flowers.

 These plants are a branching type that produces more than one flower per sunflower plant, as well as a host of large dark green leaves.
 Skyscraper sunflowers typically grow in the ground and do best in full sun.
 They are fairly easy to care for and require little maintenance.